-- Topography within 500 feet of the proposed facility - Anticipated site use (street/highway, residential, commercial, highuse site) - Location of water supply wells within 500 feet of proposed facility - Location of project relative to any designated well head protection areas for public water systems. (enhanced treatment required prior to infiltration if located within a designated WHPA). - Location of steep slopes (>15%) or landslide hazard areas - Location of septic systems in the vicinity of the proposed facility - A description of local site geology, including soil or rock units likely to be encountered, the groundwater regime, and geologic history of the site. - Analysis of site borings and soil testing and review of any available existing soils information for the site or adjacent sites. - Analyze any existing runoff flowing into and out of the site.
+- Topography within 500 feet of the proposed facility - Anticipated site use (street/highway, residential, commercial, high-use site) - Location of water supply wells within 500 feet of proposed facility - Location of project relative to any designated well head protection areas for public water systems and/or 1-, 5-, and 10-year time of travel zones for municipal well protection areas 2.
+(Enhanced treatment required prior to infiltration if located within a designated WHPA).
+Location of steep slopes (>15%) or landslide hazard areas - Location of septic systems in the vicinity of the proposed facility - A description of local site geology, including soil or rock units likely to be encountered, the groundwater regime, and geologic history of the site. - Analysis of site borings and soil testing and review of any available existing soils information for the site or adjacent sites. - Analyze any existing runoff flowing into and out of the site.
 Speculate on possible flows generated by greater than the 100-year event.
-Check the proximity of other stormwater facilities on adjacent properties. - Location of any high groundwater hazard areas or wetlands per the Thurston County Critical Areas Ordinance, TCC Title 17.
+Check the proximity of other stormwater facilities on adjacent properties. - Location of any high groundwater hazard areas or wetlands per the Thurston County Critical Areas Ordinance, TCC Title 17 and Title 24.